-- 2.12.
-Regarding the recommendations of the Final Report addressed to the preparatory bodies of the Council (recommendations 7, 9, 10, 12, 14, 15, and 19) it should be emphasised that they have already been discussed during the Spanish, Belgian and Hungarian Presidencies.
-On 3 June 2010 the Council adopted Conclusions on the follow-up to the recommendations in the Final Report. - 2.13.
+- 2.14.
 Moreover, according to these conclusions it was decided that some issues were to be reflected upon at the national level.
-For example, time limits for the submission of a language-compliant EAW (recommendation 7), surrender in respect of accessory offences (recommendation 10), flagging in the SIS (recommendation 14) and a mechanism for provisional arrest under EAW in urgent cases (recommendation and 15). - 2.14.
-As the European Commission stated in its report of 2011, time limits for receipt of EAWs differ among the Member States (from 24 hours to 40 days).
-Moreover, provisional arrest is possible in all Member States except for CY and IE. According to that report, in 9 Member States the decision on flagging can be taken only by a judicial authority, in 4 Member States the decision is within the competence of SIRENE/International Police Cooperation Units, and in 3 Member States the judicial authority is consulted by the SIRENE where deemed necessary.
-As regards surrender for accessory offences, the report says that it is possible in 11 Member States while in another eight Member States it is not.
-Additionally, it may be noted that in four Member States it is possible when that state is acting as an executing state and in one Member State only when acting as an issuing state.
+This was the case, for example, for the time limits for the submission of a language-compliant EAW (recommendation 7), surrender in respect of accessory offences (recommendation 10) and a mechanism for provisional arrest under EAW in urgent cases (recommendation and 15). - 2.15.
+As the European Commission stated in its 2011 report, time limits for receipt of EAWs differ among the Member States (from 24 hours to 40 days).
+Moreover, provisional arrest is possible in all Member States except CY and IE. As regards surrender for accessory offences, the report says that it is possible in 11 Member States while in another eight Member States it is not.
+Additionally, it may be noted that in four Member States accessory surrender is possible when that state is acting as an executing state and in one Member State only when acting as an issuing state.